Letractively/typhoonae.buildout/README.txt

 What is new in this release
 ===========================

-  * Support for Google App Engine SDK 1.3.5.
+  * Support for Google App Engine SDK 1.4.0
-  * Introducing MySQL backed Datastore.
+  * Implements Channel API backed by the NGINX push module
-  * Added support for running multiple applications at once.
+  * Adds experimental support for the appcfg.py upload command
-  * SSL support.
+  * Incoming Mail Service using IMAP
+  * Using Celery as alternative Task Queue backend
+  * Updated Web Socket Service to provide the latest Web Socket protocol
-  * Various bugfixes.
+  * Various bugfixes

 Visit http://code.google.com/p/typhoonae/wiki/ReleaseNotes to get a more detailed overview of the changes.